aryeelab/hichipper/README.md

 6. `*.rds` The same set of loops as 4 but in an R binary compressed format of a `loops()` S4 object from [diffloop](http://bioconductor.org/packages/release/bioc/html/diffloop.html).
 Can immediately be imported for interactie visualization in [DNAlandscapeR](https://dnalandscaper.aryeelab.org).

 So, outputs 4, 5, and 6 are identical except in presentation.
 These data are a subset of those presented in 3.
-Intrachromosomal interactions from 2 are often discarded by other preprocessing pipelines, but they may hold value.
+Interchromosomal interactions from 2 are often discarded by other preprocessing pipelines, but they may hold value.
 If the `qcReport` is generated, then the `.stat` file won't tell you anything new.
 However, if `R` is not installed on your machine, this will be a useful file for assessing the quality of your library.

-## Configurations<a name="configuartions"></a>
+## Configurations<a name="configuration"></a>
 Running
 ```
 hichipper --help